shovon668/Volume-steps-magisk/README.md

 ___

 ## How does it work?
-it works by using magisk system.prop to add two build prop lines
+it works by using magisk system.prop to add a build prop line
 ```
-ro.config.vc_call_vol_steps=14
 ro.config.media_vol_steps=30
 ```
 ___

 # Requirements
-+ magisk 13.0+
++ magisk 19.0+
++ Android 9 or higher (Works on android 11!)
 ___
 # Installation